 “A jigsaw of verdant pieces”

-At a corner of the landscape, some of the Islands bear a tone of metallic gray with dry and barren tree trunks and angala (mangrove) roots intertwined and shooting out like a patch of thorns.
+In some places, some of the Islands have worn a tone of metallic gray with dry and barren tree trunks and mangrove roots intertwined and shooting out like a patch of thorns.
 As I starred, my view is abruptly interrupted by punctuations of rigs and well heads haphazardly dotting the landscape, stabbing life out of this land of great dreams.

 The magnificent sunsets at the distant horizons,

-the abundant and variety of flora and fauna,
+the abundance and variety of flora and fauna,

 the cool and sating breeze at nightfall, the elegant swaying of the gentle waters at the passage of a motorized dugout canoe,